You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Which patents cover Omeprazole, and what generic alternatives are available?

 The generic ingredient in OMEPRAZOLE is omeprazole magnesium.
 There are one hundred and thirty-one drug master file entries for this compound.
-Fifty-four suppliers are listed for this compound.
+Fifty-five suppliers are listed for this compound.
 Additional details are available on the omeprazole magnesium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Omeprazole